emperorDuke/nested_formdata/README.md

 - ``NestedMultipartParser``: which is just a normal DRF multipart parser but can also parse nested form data.
 - ``NestedJSONParser``: which is also just a normal DRF JSONParser but can also parse a nested json request.

-To change default settings of the parsers, add the ``NESTED_PARSER_OPTIONS`` with new settings to your django settings file
+To change default settings of the parsers, add the ``NESTED_PARSER_OPTIONS`` with the new settings to your django settings file

 ```python
 #..